 - In-the-canal (ITC) hearing aids: ITC hearing aids are smaller and sit deeper in the ear canal.
 They are less visible than ITE hearing aids.

-- Receiver-in-canal (RIC) hearing aids: RIC hearing aids offer a high level of comfort and are suitable for people with mild to severe hearing loss.
+- Receiver-in-canal (RIC) hearing aids: RIC hearing aids fit over the back of your ear, offer a high level of comfort, and are suitable for people with mild to severe hearing loss.

 Factors to consider when choosing a hearing aid